Derivation of a Data Science Project

 One last step is to verify that hypothesis with the graphs.
 If they clearly confirm or deny the hypothesis, One can say that the project is conclusive.
 If not, repeat the process 😉

-For any questions and inquires, visit us on https://thinkitive.com/
+For any questions and inquiries, visit us at thinkitive

 Kaustubh